fchavonet/web-personal_website/README.md

 ## 📄 <span id="description">Description</span>

 This is the first version of my personal website, designed to showcase my professional skills and projects, and to provide a platform for potential employers or collaborators to get to know me better.
-While learning Bootstrap during my courses at Holberton School, I chose this technology to practice and enhance my front-end development skills.
-My goal was to quickly create a minimalistic yet functional website, focusing on a clean, responsive design and user experience.
+While learning Bootstrap during my courses at Holberton School, I chose this technology to practice and develop my front-end skills.
+My objective was to quickly create a minimalistic and functional website, with a focus on a clean and responsive design that enhances user experience.

+That said, I am not fully satisfied with the current outcome, and a second version will be released soon.
+For now, this version fulfills the exercise requirements.

 ## 🎓 <span id="objectives">Objectives</span>